pbinkley/microcopying_1940/index.markdown

 we turned the photostatic material into microfilm at the request of the person who ordered it.</p>

 <p>There is one other project which I would like to
-mention, that is the sets of journals that are out of print <span style="page" id="page40">[p.40]</span> or difficult to obtain which have been provided by the American
+mention, that is the sets of journals that are out of print <span class="page" id="page40">[p.40]</span> or difficult to obtain which have been provided by the American
 Documentation Institute through a grant of the Committee on Scientific Aids to Learning of the National Research Council, which is a long-term copy project.</p>